Safety equipment review

 The Department has progressed its comprehensive review of the safety equipment required for recreational vessels in WA.
 Here you will find details of the review.

-The Recreational Vessel Safety Equipment Review Final Position Paper provides an overview of the review process, the outcomes and information regarding implementation.
-Find further details here: link to final position paper.
+The Recreational Vessel Safety Equipment Review Final Position Paper provides an overview of the review process, outcomes and implementation.

 Safety equipment review FAQs